ReneJSchwartz/ReneJSchwartz/README.md

 [My GitLab](https://gitlab.com/Rene_) that has couple dozen closed source projects.
 The gap in my contribution chart in 2024 is due to working as a full time programmer.

 Please check [Phaser Roguelike](https://github.com/ReneJSchwartz/phaser-roguelike) for a public code sample using TS, while the UE GAS code might interest the UE folk.
-My main strength lies in Unity and general programming and problem solving ability.
-Recently I've used Godot due to the lightweight nature.
+I don't really believe in open source development for a living, lol.
+My main strength lies in Unity engine and strong programming and problem solving ability.
+Recently I've used Godot due to its lightweight nature.
 This enables me to code games anywhere with a low spec laptop.